Y0Coss/docs-fork/pages/public_cloud/compute/image-life-cycle/guide.en-gb.md

 >
 > This section aims to rapidly give you the high-level view of Operating systems versions and support by OVHcloud.
 >
-> Please note before that :
+> Please note before that:
 >
 > - OVHcloud Linux releases can have a couple of weeks of delay compared to distribution releases.
 > - OVHcloud Windows releases can have a couple of months of delay compared to Microsoft releases.